JiscRDSS/rdss-archivematica-preservation-workflows/MVPInteractiveWorkflow.md

 * The workflows includes DIP creation, but there is no route to automatically pass the DIP to the Repository so it can be used as the access version of the Dataset.
 This will need to be done manually by the Data Manager.

+* Several HEIs expressed a preference for doing initial Dataset appraisal outside of Archivematica using separate tools for file format identification etc.  We'll look at how best to support this in the Beta.

 ### Some of the things we have planned for the Beta for the interactive workflow